Privacy Policy

 Your account password is used in your browser to derive the vault key that unlocks your encrypted cloud vault.
 Mirror stores a password hash, not your plaintext password.
 If an admin resets your password and you do not still have access to the old password or an exported JSON backup, old encrypted decision content may not be recoverable.

-Reflection insights are separate from cloud vault storage.
-When Mirror shares a reflection with you, your browser decrypts the relevant decisions, reasoning, and outcomes and sends them to OpenAI through a Mirror authentication proxy to generate the reflection.
+Decision Chat and AI-generated reflections are separate from cloud vault storage.
+When you use Decision Chat, your live chat text, attached images, and relevant recent context are sent through Mirror's authentication proxy to the selected AI provider.
+When Mirror generates reflections or abstracted memory from saved records, your browser may decrypt the relevant vault records and send that text through the same proxy.
 The proxy validates that the request is from an authenticated Mirror user and attaches Mirror's API credentials.
-Mirror's proxy forwards the request and does not store the plaintext content in Mirror's database, but the content is processed transiently while the reflection is generated.
+Mirror's proxy forwards the request and does not store the plaintext request content in Mirror's database, but the content is processed transiently while the response is generated.

 5. MCP and Agent Access

-Mirror's MCP tools are designed to return generalized decision guidance, not raw private history.
-MCP responses must not expose raw decisions, raw reasoning, company facts, client names, deal amounts, confidential terms, or outcome records.
+The normal cloud decision vault is encrypted with the user's account-derived key and is not readable by the hosted MCP server.
+MCP responses must not expose raw decisions, raw reasoning, company facts, client names, deal amounts, confidential terms, learnings, or outcome records.

 6. What You Should Not Submit